Drew-Shumski/trash/warden_cheatsheet.md

 ```
 warden db import < ~/path_to_database_dump.sql
 ```
-or
+or if you have pv installed
 ```
 pv ~/path_to_database_dump.sql.gz | gunzip -c | warden db import
 ```

+Congrats, your project is up and running!
+Now you can skip to option 4 of Project Startup section (warden shell)

 ## Project Startup
+I you have already build your env previously and you just want to start it just do this:
 1. Navigate to Magento root directory:
 ```
 cd ~/.../magentoRoot/
 ```
-2. Esnure the Warden Docker container is running:
+2. Ensure the Warden Docker container is running (should be autostarted when docker starting):
 ```
 warden svc start
 ```
-3. Start the project's Docker container:
+3. Start the project's containers:
 ```
 warden env start
 ```